Knowledge-Based Synthesis of Distributed Systems Using Event Structures

 \subsection{Example}

 As an example of a specification that we use later, consider the run-based specification $\ff{ Fair_I(\varphi,t,l)}$, where $i \ne j$, $\ff{ l}$ is a link with $\ff \source(l)=i$ and $\ff \dest(l)=j$, $\varphi$ is an $i$-formula, and $\ff t$ is an $i$-term. $\ff{Fair_I(\varphi,t,l)}$ is a conjunction of a safety condition and a liveness condition.
 The safety condition asserts that if a message is received on link $\ff{ l}$, then it is the term $\ff{ t}$ interpreted with respect to the local state of the sender, and that $\varphi$, evaluated with respect to the local state of the sender, holds.
+(More precisely, $\phi$ holds when evaluated with respect to the state of agent $i$ before $e$ occurs, that is, in $\state ~\before~e$.)
 The liveness condition says that, if (there is a constructive proof that) condition $\phi$ is enabled from some point on in an infinite event sequence, then eventually a message sent on $\ff l$ is delivered.
 (Thus, the specification imposes a weak fairness requirement.)
 We define $\ff Fair_I(\varphi,t,l)$ as follows:

 We are interested in this fairness specification only in settings where communication satisfies a (strong) fairness requirement: if infinitely often an agent sends a message on a link $l$, then infinitely often some message is delivered on $l$.
 We formalize this assumption using the following specification: \commentout{ We are interested in this fairness specification only in settings where communication satisfies a (strong) fairness requirement: if an agent sends the same message on link $l$ infinitely often, then the message is delivered infinitely often.
 We formalize this assumption using the following specification: } \commentout{